MSC Divina Cruise Ship Review. Is it the Ship for You?

 Stateroom 9275 Aft Balcony

-We had an aft-facing balcony on deck 9 which was a category B2 cabin.
-While we are experienced balcony cruisers, this was the first time we had an aft-facing view and we were super excited.
-For most cruisers the aft-trail of the ship is iconic and one of the most relaxing and picturesque views on the ship.
-The stateroom was well appointed and very clean.
-Our attendant was friendly, attentive and did a fantastic job!
+We had an aft-facing balcony on deck 9 in a category B2 cabin.
+While we are experienced balcony cruisers, this was the first time we had an aft-facing view, and we were super excited.
+For most cruisers, the ship’s aft-trail is iconic and one of the most relaxing and picturesque views on the ship.
+The stateroom was well-appointed and very clean.
+Our attendant was friendly, attentive, and did a fantastic job!

-In general, the room felt a little narrow and space at the entrance of the room was a little tight.
+In general, the room felt a little narrow, and the space at the entrance was a little tight.
 The closet and drawer area was directly across from the bathroom door and right inside the entrance.
-We had to be careful if one of us was pulling something from the closet if the other person was exiting the bathroom, but it all worked out.
+We had to be careful if one of us was pulling something from the closet, if the other person was exiting the bathroom, but it all worked out.

 Dining on the MSC Divina